British Symphony Orchestra: Amalgamated Musicians' Union concerts

-Second formation: 1919 - 1923
+Second formation: 1919–1923

 Background

-After the end of WW1 a second British Symphony Orchestra was formed in 1919 by the theatre composer and conductor Raymond Roze.
+After the end of WW1 a second British Symphony Orchestra was formed in 1919 by the theatre composer and conductor Raymond Rôze.
 The personnel were all de-mobbed soldiers, many of whom had served abroad in the Army, and who had all been professional musicians before the war, some of them established soloists.

-This was not his first experience with military affairs: just a few weeks before the war broke out in 1914, Roze had organised the London Arts Corps (or sometimes United Arts Force) (later the 1st Battalion, County of London Volunteer Regiment (United Arts Rifles).
+This was not his first experience with military affairs: just a few weeks before the war broke out in 1914, Rôze had organised the London Arts Corps (or sometimes United Arts Force) (later the 1st Battalion, County of London Volunteer Regiment (United Arts Rifles).
 This was a civilian volunteer Home Defence battalion consisting entirely of musicians, writers and artists who for various reasons did not wish to join the regular or Territorial Army.
 The roll-call of those involved reads like a Who's Who of the artistic, musical and literary world, headed up by Sir Arthur Pinero as chairman, Lord Desborough, Gerald du Maurier, Sir Herbert Beerbohm Tree and many others.
 There was a distinguished list of naval and military patrons, such as Major-General Sir Alfred Turner, and possibly including some of the later patrons of the British Symphony Orchestra.

-Roze also supplied the battalion with several hundred modern .303 Martini–Enfield carbines and 10,000 rounds of ammunition purchased on his own responsibility, to replace the practice weapons (described as "neolithic flintlocks") normally issued by the War Department.
-The corps gradually became an official Army volunteer battalion, and Roze resigned as Hon.
+Rôze also supplied the battalion with several hundred modern .303 Martini–Enfield carbines and 10,000 rounds of ammunition purchased on his own responsibility, to replace the practice weapons (described as "neolithic flintlocks") normally issued by the War Department.
+The corps gradually became an official Army volunteer battalion, and Rôze resigned as Hon.
 Secretary in January 1915.

-During the war, the promising young baritone Charles Mott (who had sung in Roze's opera Joan of Arc) was called up c1917, joined the Artists' Rifles (a different battalion) and was killed in 1918 at the Third Battle of the Aisne.
+During the war, the promising young baritone Charles Mott (who had sung in Rôze's opera Joan of Arc) was called up c1917, joined the Artists' Rifles (a different battalion) and was killed in 1918 at the Third Battle of the Aisne.

 1919

-At the time of its founding in summer 1919, it was the only permanent London orchestra apart from the LSO, which was founded in 1904 by disgruntled players from the Queen's Hall orchestra.
+At the time of its founding in summer 1919, it was the only permanent London orchestra apart from the London Symphony Orchestra, which was founded in 1904 by disgruntled players from the Queen's Hall orchestra.

-The orchestra under Roze gave a Royal Command Performance at Buckingham Palace for George V and Queen Mary.
-The concert included Reels and Strathspeys for strings and wind by Josef Holbrooke and Roze's overture to his incidental music for Julius Caesar.
+The orchestra under Rôze gave a Royal Command Performance at Buckingham Palace for George V and Queen Mary.
+The concert included Reels and Strathspeys for strings and wind by Joseph Holbrooke and Rôze's overture to his incidental music for Julius Caesar.

-Roze conducted the orchestra's first public concert at the Royal Albert Hall on 21 September.
+Rôze conducted the orchestra's first public concert at the Royal Albert Hall on 21 September.
 The London critic of The Musical Times remarked on the familiar faces on the platform: